-ESEA section 1111 (h)(1)(C)(ix) requires the SDE to report the number and percentage of:
+ESEA section 1111 (h)(1)(C)(ix) requires the Department to report the number and percentage of:

-- Inexperienced teachers, principals, and other school leaders; - Teachers teaching with emergency or provisional credentials; and

-Teachers who are not teaching in the subject or field for which the teacher is certified or licensed.
+- Inexperienced teachers, principals, and other school leaders; - Teachers teaching with emergency or provisional credentials; and - Teachers who are not teaching in the subject or field for which the teacher is certified or licensed.

-In addition, the SDE is committed to evaluate teacher retention rates as part of strategies for eliminating equity gaps of inexperienced teachers teaching low-income and minority students at a higher rate than other students.
-For more information on the state's effort on ensuring all students having equitable access to excellent educators, see the Idaho Educator Equity Plan.
+In addition, the Department is committed to evaluating teacher retention rates as part of strategies for eliminating equity gaps of inexperienced teachers teaching low-income and minority students at a higher rate than other students.
+For more information on the state's effort to ensure all students have equitable access to excellent educators, contact Kathy Gauby at 208-332-6889 or kgauby@sde.idaho.gov.